-This Crock Pot Mashed Potatoes is an easy side dish recipe.
+This Crock Pot Mashed Potatoes are an easy side dish recipe.
 It makes a nice big batch of red skin mashed potatoes, perfect for family dinners or holidays.

 Crock Pot Mashed Potatoes